Story

 Sanctuary AI's bet isn't really about humanoid hardware.
 It's about the cognitive architecture — the company's internally named "Carbon" stack — and the company has been more open than most about the fact that the body is in service of the software, not the other way around.

 Phoenix has appeared in a number of staged demonstrations: stocking retail shelves, packing warehouse totes, performing simple manipulation tasks.
 The footage is competent and unflashy.
 There is also Magna International, the auto-parts giant that is a strategic investor and pilot/manufacturing partner.
+In May 2026, Sanctuary AI said it had presented an eighth-generation Phoenix optimized for high-quality data capture, and also said Zeon invested and partnered on specialized materials for dexterous robotics.
+Both are useful ecosystem and roadmap context, but neither is a Phoenix customer deployment or independent autonomy proof.

 Reality check